v12cat/WAS-Less-AOG/README.md

 Select DIFFERENTIAL MODE for ADS to enable it.
 Disabled (Single mode) DOESN'T WORK as I need to read the BNO085 in this mode lust to keep the BNO085 happy.

+I think this is the version I used maize drilling.
+It may have variables specific to my installation and there are variables defined that are not used in this version.

+I've had LOTS of versions!!